raynergoh/tp/docs/DeveloperGuide.md

     Use case resumes from step 1.

 * 2a.
 System fails to edit the contact information due to a system error.

   * 2a1.
 System displays an error message indicating the failure.

-    Use case ends.

----

-**Use case: UC-6 Sort contacts**

-**Guarantees**

-* The contact list remains intact with no data lost or modified.
-* The contact list will be displayed in the specified sorted order.

-**MSS**

-1. User requests to sort the contact list.
-2. System sorts the contact list based on the specified criterion.
-3. System displays the sorted contact list.

-   Use case ends.

-**Extensions**

-* 1a.
-System detects an error in the entered data (invalid or missing sorting criterion).

-  * 1a1.
-System displays an error message indicating that the criterion is invalid or missing.

-    Use case resumes from step 1.

-* 2a.
-System fails to sort the contacts due to a system error.

-  * 2a1.
-System displays an error message indicating the failure.